mozilla-l10n/localizer-documentation/misc/pootle-migration.md

 ## Q: What will happen to my user profiles translation stats on Pootle?

 We have performed a database dump of all Pootle data.
-We’re working sort out how to migrate actions like submitted or approved translation attribution over to Pontoon.
+We’re working to sort out how to migrate actions like submitted or approved translation attribution over to Pontoon.

 ## Q: How are user rights distributed in Pontoon?